 Beer Advocate and Rate Beer are two well-frequented on-line everyman review repositories.
-I've posted a grand total of seven reviews at the latter.
+I've posted a grand total of seven reviews at the former.
 Here at YFGF, I've written an occasional review, and I have few up at Flickr as well, but for the most part, I've abstained.

-Anybody can write a beer review; we all have our opinions.
+Anyone can write a beer review; we all have our opinions.
 De gustibus non disputandum.

-As someone who in the past brewed beer professionally, and who now sells it, I must tread carefully.
+As someone who in the past has brewed beer professionally, and who now sells it, I must tread carefully.
 Saying something derogatory about a beer I do not sell, or flattering about a beer I do sell, would be patently unethical if I did not clearly declare my association.